What Is Uninsured Motorist Coverage?

-An estimated 12.6 drivers in the United States are currently uninsured.
-What impact does this have to a licensed, law abiding driver?
-It means costs might not be covered when someone with no insurance hits your car, leaving you to pay out-of-pocket for damage and/or medical bills.
-Drivers with minimum insurance may not have enough liability coverage to pay your expenses.
+An estimated 12.6 percent of drivers in the United States are currently uninsured.
+What impact does this have on a licensed, law-abiding driver?
+It means costs might not be covered when someone with no insurance hits your car, leaving you to pay out of pocket for damage and/or medical bills.
+Drivers with minimum insurance also may not have enough liability coverage to pay your expenses.

-Plus, chances are that these people with inadequate or no insurance do not have the money to pay for the damages on their own, which is where uninsured motorist property damage insurance comes into play.
+Plus, chances are that these people with inadequate or no insurance do not have the money to pay for the damages on their own.
+This is where uninsured motorist property damage insurance comes into play.

-To help you better understand the situation, autoinsurancecenter.com has compiled a list of important questions, topics and items to know when it comes to uninsured motorist property damage insurance and how you can be best protected against uninsured motorists when they are the at-fault party.
+To help you better understand the situation surrounding uninsured motorist insurance, autoinsurancecenter.com has compiled a list of important questions, topics and items to know when it comes to uninsured motorist property damage insurance and how you can be best protected against uninsured motorists when they are the at-fault party.

 What is an uninsured motorist?